-We've all heard the term-- flexible seating.
-It's a growing trend in schools across the country, namely with those that embrace innovation and creative change.
-There are endless pictures on social media that show the ways that teachers can configure their classrooms to make learning both exciting and effective.
-There's literature, blogs, and thinkpieces that explore the flexible movement, but what, at its core, is it all about?
+We've all heard of flexible seating.
+It's a growing trend in schools across the country—especially those that embrace innovation and creative change.
+Endless pictures on social media show how teachers can configure their classrooms to make learning both exciting and effective.
+Literature, blogs, and think pieces explore the flexible movement, but what, at its core, is it all about?

-It's normal to have questions and, having used flexible seating in my elementary school classrooms for several years, there are easy answers to the majority of them.
-They all boil down to this-- by giving students choices to enhance their comfort, they can do better work and feel better, too.
+Many people have questions, and, having used flexible seating in my elementary school classrooms for several years, I have answers.
+They all boil down to this: by giving students choices to enhance their comfort, they can do better work and feel better.

 Flexible seating is, essentially, a way to diversify seating options in the classroom while allowing students to choose what will help them do their best work.
-Different kids have different needs-- some are a little more fidgety, some of them prefer something squishy, and some of them prefer a gentle rocking motion.
-I provide the options; the students decide what works best for them.
+Different kids have different needs—some fidget, some prefer something squishy, and some prefer a gentle rocking motion.
+Provide several options, and let the students decide what works best for them.

-A: In my classroom, we divide time between gathered learning time and independent worktime.
-During lessons and group discussion, kids flock to a carpet at the front of the room.
-We learn together during that time.
-My students are on the younger side, so I am with them for all of their core subjects.
-No matter the topic, we learn together as a group before moving on to in-class worktime.
+In my classroom, we divide time between gathered learning and independent work.
+Kids flock to a carpet at the front of the room during lessons and group discussions to learn together.
+My students are young, so I am with them for their core subjects.
+No matter the topic, we learn together as a group before moving to in-class work time.

-When we're finished with a lesson, the students are allowed to disperse and choose a workstation that works for them.
-Depending on the assignment, the difficulty, or, quite simply, the day, kids can choose the appropriate place to suit their mood.
-Each seating style may have its perks and problems to each student, however one kid's last choice may be another's favorite.
+When we finish a lesson, students disperse and choose a workstation.
+Depending on the assignment, the difficulty, or even the day, kids can choose the appropriate place to suit their mood.
+Each seating style may have its perks and problems for each student.
+However, one kid's last choice may be another's favorite.

-A: My journey with flexible seating began with yoga balls.
-I saw photos of imaginative classrooms on Instagram, some of them washed in bright colors with yoga balls stationed at various workspaces.
-At the start of every year I typically have about 12 of them.
-Since they're bouncy, round, and fun, I start by teaching kids how to properly sit on them and tell them "I shouldn't be able to hear your yoga ball!" if they move too much.
+My journey with flexible seating began with yoga balls.
+I saw photos of imaginative classrooms in bright colors with yoga balls stationed at various workspaces.
+At the start of every year, I typically have about 12 of them.
+Since they're bouncy, round, and fun, I start by teaching kids how to properly sit on them.
+I tell them, "I shouldn't be able to hear your yoga ball" if they move too much.

-Some kids prefer other active options, such as floor rockers or inexpensive scoop rockers.
+Some kids prefer other active seating options, such as floor rockers or inexpensive scoop rockers.
 Others prefer softer options, such as cushions or modular shapes that can be stacked and moved to fit their needs.
-They even know that they can sit at the teacher's desk during worktime!
-Different teachers employ different techniques and select suites of seats that are age appropriate, size appropriate, and will suit the demographics of their classrooms.
+They can even sit at the teacher's desk.
+Different teachers employ different techniques and select suites of seats that are age-appropriate, size appropriate, and suit the demographics of their classrooms.

-A: Of course, there are some students that prefer traditional seating to aid in their concentration.
+Some students prefer traditional seating to aid in their concentration.
 While nobody has a dedicated desk that's exclusively "theirs," there are several desks to work from as they desire.
-In my classroom, kids keep their personal supplies in one particular desk and they use that as a touchdown point throughout the day.
-That all changes during flexible time-- any desk is up for grabs and everybody has equal access to any workspace.
+In my classroom, kids keep their personal supplies in one particular desk and use that as a touchdown point throughout the day.
+That all changes during flexible time—any desk is up for grabs, and everybody has equal access to any workspace.

 Yoga balls sound like the most fun, don't they?
-While some students don't prefer them, there are many who do, especially when they're first introduced.
-We take an egalitarian approach, should the interest outweigh the opportunities.
-Students can sign up for their use and we cycle through them as needed.
-Of course, the appeal of yoga balls may wear off over time and kids will usually find their perfect fit.
-Some will stick with yoga balls, others will move on.
+While some students don't prefer them, many do—especially when they're first introduced.
+We take an egalitarian approach if the interest outweighs the opportunities.
+Students can sign up for their use, and we cycle through them as needed.
+Of course, the appeal of yoga balls may wear off over time, and kids will usually find their perfect fit.
+Some will stick with yoga balls; others will move on.

 There's always added interest when I bring in any new piece of furniture, no matter what it may be.
 I take a similar approach and ensure that everybody can take their turn and, as always, interest evens off after a while.

-Choice is notoriously absent in K–12 education, yet it is a necessity in the "real world."
-Flexible seating isn't just done--it's taught--and by its nature we're also teaching children how to make decisions that work best for them.
-They take control of their best interests-- that's a lesson that can't come from a textbook.
+Choice is notoriously absent in K–12 education, yet it is necessary in the real world.
+Flexible seating isn't just done; it's taught.
+And by its nature, we're also teaching children how to make decisions that work best for them.
+They take control of their best interests—a lesson that can't come from a textbook.